-How could the phased-in GAAP accounting changes impact your decisions on operating and finance leases?
+Discover how ASC-842 GAAP accounting rules may impact your decisions on operating and finance leases.

-As more companies consider conserving cash by investigating leasing and other financing options, understanding the intricacies of lease accounting standards becomes crucial, especially with recent changes in the generally accepted accounting principles known as GAAP.
+As more companies consider conserving cash by investigating leasing and other financing options, understanding the intricacies of lease accounting standards becomes crucial, especially with generally accepted accounting principles known as GAAP.

-The shift from the old ASC-840 standard to the new ASC-842 allows GAAP accounting to better mirror international accounting standards, changing the accounting for some lease configurations that hadn’t appeared on balance sheets in the past.
-These new standards, which first applied to publicly held companies, will soon impact the financing decisions of privately held entities, as well.
+The implementation of ASC-842 GAAP accounting rules were developed to mirror international accounting standards, changing the accounting for some lease configurations that historically hadn’t appeared on balance sheets in the past.

 Impact of GAAP accounting changes